geozeke/glinkfix/README.md

 ## Purpose / Usage

-When you share files with Google Drive the sharing link you get is only good for accessing the content through a web browser.
+When you share files with Google Drive, the sharing link you get is only good for accessing the content through a web browser.
 If you want to use a Google Drive sharing link to embed an image in a document (e.g. in a markdown or html file), or you want to directly download a file pointed-to by a Google Drive